 What is LSA?

 LSA (Lysergic Acid Amide) is a naturally occurring psychedelic found in many plants, with a potency 1/10 to 1/30th that of LSD.
 It has some similarities in effect to LSD, but is generally considered much less stimulating and can be sedating in larger doses.The most common plants in which it is found are morning glory (Ipomoea violacea), of which the seeds are consumed and Hawaiian baby woodrose seeds.
-As many psychoactives these plants have a history of spiritual/religious use among Indian tribes in South America, and have they entered the Western world first as a somewhat obscure psychoactive.
+Like many psychoactives, these plants have a history of spiritual/religious use among Indian tribes in South America and have they entered the Western world first as a somewhat obscure psychoactive.

 History of LSA

-Because of this total negative attitude of the Spaniards towards those rituals, through the last centuries they were kept in secret; many of the scientists even began to doubt the stories of the first missioners.
-The mysterious lianas were found by ethnobotanist Dr. Richard Schultes in 1941; it seems that the Zapotec Indians, living in one of the Mexican states still use them with that purpose.
+Because of this total negative attitude of the Spaniards towards those rituals, through the last centuries, they were kept in secret; many of the scientists even began to doubt the stories of the first missioners.
+The mysterious lianas were found by ethnobotanist Dr Richard Schultes in 1941; it seems that the Zapotec Indians, living in one of the Mexican states still use them for that purpose.

 In 1959 Richard Schultes sent samples of a cultivated Mexican morning glory, Turbina corymbosa, to Albert Hoffman, the discoverer of LSD.
 In 1960, Don Thomes MacDougall reported that seeds of another morning glory, Ipomoea violacea were used as sacraments by certain Zapotecs, sometimes with the Turbina corymbosa seeds and sometimes not.
 This morning glory species is the one with familiar varieties in America of which not all are “active”.
 In the end, LSA turned out to exist also in the edible Hawaiian baby woodrose seeds (Argyreia nervosa).